minahermina/Kernel-Config-with-lockdep-module/README.md

+**Note: This repository and README are currently incomplete and in a draft state.
+The documentation and setup instructions may be incomplete or unprofessional.
+Use with caution.**

 # Linux Kernel Configuration with Lockdep Module

 This repository contains Linux kernel version 6.12.7 configured with kernel debugging features enabled, specifically focusing on the lockdep (lock dependency) module.